Resources and Information

 - 6 hours in Humanities and Arts

 - 1 course in Advanced Composition

 See the list of currently approved General Education Courses.

 Retaking a Course

 You are allowed to retake a course.
-If you receive a grade of “D” or higher, you earn the degree credit for the course.
-Retaking the course does not neccessarily replace the old grade with the new grade, unless you apply for grade replacement through the College office.
+If you receive a grade of “D- or higher", you earn the degree credit for the course.
+Retaking the course does not necessarily replace the old grade with the new grade, unless you apply for grade replacement through the College office.

 Free tutoring is provided by the College of Engineering through the CARE Center, fourth floor of Grainger Engineering Library.
 Visit the CARE Center website for details.

 Grade Point Average (GPA) Requirements